Dzhud/notificationAPI/README.md

 }
 ```
 ### `PUT` request
 Only `uid` object is posted during request.
-This prompts `seen` object to be changed to `true` for the associated notification.
+This prompts `seen` object to be changed to `true` for the associated notification in the DB.
 This can be provisioned to distinguish 'viewed' or 'read' notifications from 'unviewed' or 'unread' notifications.